T-Note · 2 years

 2-year Treasury notes (T-notes) are US government debt securities with a maturity of 24 months.
 They pay a fixed coupon rate semiannually, making them one of the most popular short-to-medium-term fixed-income instruments.

 Like all Treasury securities, 2-year notes carry the full faith and credit of the US government — essentially zero credit risk.
+This makes them a cornerstone of conservative investment portfolios and a key building block for cash management strategies.

 How Does the Yield Work?